kodi-community-addons/script.skin.helper.colorpicker/README.md

 ```
 RunScript(script.skin.helper.colorpicker,action=colorpicker,skinstring=XXX)
 ```
 This command will open the color picker of the script.
 After the user selected a color, the color will be stored in the skin string.

-Required parameters:
+Required parameter:
-- skinstring: Skin String inwhich the value of the color (ARGB) will be stored.
+skinstring: Skin String inwhich the value of the color (ARGB) will be stored.

 In your skin you can just use the skin string to color a control, example: <textcolor>$INFO[Skin.String(defaultLabelColor)]</textcolor>

-Notes:
+####Notes:

 1) If you want to display the name of the selected color, add a prefix .name to your skin string.